The index of a pair of pure states and the interacting integer quantum Hall effect: Quasi-free fermions and invertibility

-In fact, translation invariance is not expected to play a role in this question.
-Indeed, in \cite{chung2025essentiallycommutingunitary} it is proven that if $P,Q$ have the same Chern number and both obey a certain non-triviality assumption (see Definition~1.2 there) then there is a path of local unitaries $[0,1]\ni t\mapsto U_t$ such that $U_0 = \Id$ and such that $Q = U_1^\ast P U_1$, i.e., $P$ and $Q$ are homotopic within the space local projections.
-If we now choose one of these projections to be diagonal in space and have zero Chern number (i.e., the atomic limit) then we may establish that if $P$ has zero Chern number then $\omega_P$ is SRE.
-The problem with this argument is that the definition of locality studied in \cite{chung2025essentiallycommutingunitary} is that $P$ is local iff $[P,L]\in\calK$ where $L$ is the Laughlin unitary $L\equiv\exp\br{\ii\arg\br{X_1+\ii X_2}}$, which is a far cry from \cref{eq:exp locality}.
-Hence to build this argument seriously we would have to setup a analogous notion of locality in the many-body setting (and prove a Lieb-Robinson bound to it).
-Since this line of study is rather tangential to the present paper we do not pursue it further here and instead merely phrase a \begin{conj} Let $H$ be a gapped Hamiltonian obeying \cref{eq:exp locality} for which the Fermi projection $P$ has a well defined topological index $\mathcal C(P)$.
-Then $\mathcal C(P)=0$ if and only if $\omega_P$ is stably SRE. \end{conj}
+The problem with this argument is that the notion of locality used in \cite{chung2025essentiallycommutingunitary} is a far cry from \cref{eq:exp locality}: there, $P$ is local iff $[P,L]\in\calK$, where $L$ is the Laughlin unitary $L\equiv\exp\br{\ii\arg\br{X_1+\ii X_2}}$.
+Bridging this gap would require formulating an analogous notion of locality in the many-body setting (and proving a Lieb--Robinson bound for it).
+Since this line of study is rather tangential to the present paper we do not pursue it further here and instead merely phrase a \begin{conj} Let $H$ be a gapped Hamiltonian obeying \cref{eq:exp locality} for which the Fermi projection $P$ has a well defined topological index $c(P)$.
+Then $c(P)=0$ if and only if $\omega_P$ is stably SRE. \end{conj} Note that the `topological index' $c(P)$ is, strictly speaking, a `Chern number' only in the periodic setting, but we continue to use the same symbol for it.